 This is a negotiation, not a one-shot request.
 How the refusal is responded to, what alternatives are proposed, and whether to proceed without a waiver are all strategic decisions that require professional judgment — not a binary accept-or-walk choice.

-When a lender accepts less than the full balance in a short sale, the forgiven amount — the gap between what you owed and what was paid — may be treated as taxable income by the IRS.
+When a lender accepts less than the full balance in a short sale, the forgiven amount — the gap between what you owed and what was paid — is treated as cancellation-of-debt income under 26 U.S.C. § 61(a)(11).
 The lender issues a Form 1099-C. The following January, you receive a tax document showing you owe income tax on tens of thousands of dollars of forgiven debt.

-Exclusions exist.
-The insolvency exclusion allows you to exclude the forgiven amount to the extent you were insolvent at the time of the discharge.
-But this exclusion must be specifically documented and applied correctly on your tax return.
-Most homeowners who complete short sales without professional guidance never plan for this — and discover the liability after the fact, with no ability to restructure the transaction to manage it.
+Statutory exclusions exist but are not automatic.
+Under 26 U.S.C. § 108(a)(1)(E), the qualified principal residence indebtedness exclusion permits exclusion of forgiven acquisition indebtedness on a principal residence up to $750,000 ($375,000 if married filing separately).
+Under 26 U.S.C. § 108(a)(1)(B), the insolvency exclusion permits exclusion of the forgiven amount to the extent the taxpayer was insolvent immediately before the discharge.
+Either exclusion must be specifically claimed by attaching IRS Form 982 to the federal income tax return for the year of the discharge.
+Most homeowners who complete short sales without expert guidance never plan for this — and discover the liability after the fact, with no ability to restructure the transaction to manage it.

 A short sale is reported as settled for less than the full amount — a negative credit notation.
 A completed foreclosure is a major derogatory item.
 The difference in credit score impact is real, but it is often overstated in how it is presented to homeowners considering their options.

 What matters more than the score impact is the mortgage waiting period.
-After a foreclosure, FHA requires 3 years and conventional requires 7 years before qualifying for a new mortgage.
-After a short sale, FHA requirements depend on prior delinquencies and conventional programs generally require 4 years.
-The 2-to-3-year difference in re-entry to homeownership is the most concrete financial advantage of a short sale over a foreclosure — but only when the short sale is executed correctly with a deficiency waiver.
+Under HUD Handbook 4000.1, FHA generally requires a 3-year seasoning period after a foreclosure or deed in lieu before qualifying for a new FHA-insured mortgage, with short sale seasoning depending on prior delinquencies.
+Under Fannie Mae Selling Guide B3-5.3-07, conventional requires up to 7 years after a foreclosure and generally 4 years after a short sale or deed in lieu (with shorter seasoning available in some hardship circumstances).
+The 2-to-3-year difference in re-entry to homeownership under the HUD Handbook 4000.1 and Fannie Mae Selling Guide B3-5.3-07 frameworks is the most concrete financial advantage of a short sale over a foreclosure — but only when the short sale is executed correctly with a deficiency waiver.

 Do Not Attempt a Short Sale Without Understanding the Full Risk Picture

-A short sale executed without professional help is one of the riskiest DIY financial transactions a homeowner can attempt.
+A short sale executed without expert help is one of the riskiest financial transactions a homeowner can attempt.
 The deficiency exposure, the tax liability, the lender negotiation complexity, and the foreclosure deadline pressure combine to create a situation where the margin for error is nearly zero.

 See My Options →Is a short sale always better than foreclosure?